RobinEversunshine/Godot_Political_Satire_Game/README.md

-# Make Oceanis Great Again
+# Make Oceania Great Again
 A click-puzzle game about political staire, gameplay ideas mainly from the game Replica.
 This game is just a demo and has not finished yet.

 I spent hours and hours of time to make smart-phone like ui and phone call & text system, as well as debugging (the most time consuming part).
 But I still have questions about the story and gameplay part, with overwhelming school work, I had to temporarily pause the developement of this game.
 I truly wish I could finish this game someday in the future.